US heads into a new week shaken by violence and pandemic

 In downtown Atlanta, authorities fired tear gas to disperse hundreds of demonstrators.
 Mayor Keisha Lance Bottoms said t wo officers had been fired and three placed on desk duty after video showed police surrounding a car Saturday, and using stun guns on the man and woman inside.

-In Los Angeles, a police SUV accelerated into several protesters in a street, knocking two people to the ground.
+In downtown Los Angeles, a police SUV accelerated into several protesters in a street, knocking two people to the ground.
 Nearby in Santa Monica, not far from a peaceful demonstration, groups broke into stores, walking out with boxes of shoes and folding chairs, among other items.
 A fire broke out at a restaurant across the street.
-Scores swarmed into nearby outlet stores in Long Beach.
-Some hauled armloads of clothing from a Forever 21 store away in garbage bags.
+About 30 miles (48 kilometers) south, scores swarmed into nearby outlet stores in Long Beach.
+Some hauled armloads of clothing from a Forever 21 store away in garbage bags, while a few stopped outside to change into stolen items.

 In Minneapolis, the officer who pressed his knee onto Floyd’s neck has been charged with murder, but protesters are demanding the other three officers at the scene be prosecuted.
 All four were fired.